-The vast majority of PDMS approaches, however, propagate queries without concern on the validity or quality of the mappings.
-This obviously represents a severe limitation, as one cannot expect any level of consistency or quality on PDMS mappings for several reasons: first, remember that PDMS target large-scale, decentralized and heterogeneous environments where autonomous parties have full control on schema designs.
-As a result, we can expect irreconcilable differences on conceptualizations (e.g., epistemic or metaphysical differences on a given modelization problem, see also [3]) among the databases.
-Also, the limited expressivity of the mappings, usually defined as queries or using an ontology definition language like OWL [4], precludes the creation of correct mappings in many situations (e.g., mapping an attribute onto a relation).
-Finally, given the vibrant activity on (semi-) automatic alignment techniques (see [5] for a recent overview), we can expect some (most?) of the mappings to be generated automatically in large-scale settings, with all the evident quality problems associated.
+control on schema designs.
+As a result, we can expect irreconcilable differences on conceptualizations (e.g., epistemic or metaphysical differences on a given modelization problem, see also [18]) among the databases.
+Also, the limited expressivity of the mappings, usually defined as queries or using an ontology definition language like OWL, precludes the creation of correct mappings in many situation (e.g., mapping an attribute onto a relation).
+Finally, given the vibrant activity on (semi-) automatic alignment techniques (see [11] for a recent overview), we can expect some (most?) of the mappings to be generated automatically in large-scale settings, with all the evident quality problems associated.